aujourdui/WeatherProject/README.md

 # WeatherProject
 We can search current weather and temperature in any city

-Should be used config.js file before using because of protecting API_KEY
+Should be created config.js file before using this app on local to protect API_KEY

 //config.js